oscaryas/Integrating-AI-ML-into-Undergraduate-Physics-Curriculum/README.md

 Github vs Git:
 Git is the tool that tracks your changes locally, while GitHub is a cloud-based platform that hosts Git repositories and enables collaboration with others.
 So git the actual language that saves changes, GitHub saves changes to the internet.

-Step 0: Setting up and forking.
+Step 0 Setting up and Forking:
   1. Set up an Github account

   3. Make sure you are logged into the Github account.
 You should see a button that says Fork in the top-right corner of the page.
 Click this button to create a fork of this repository, which will be your own copy of the codebase to edit as you please.
 In the new page that comes up, confirm that you want to create the fork and your own Hello-World repository will be created on GitHub!